davidesclosa/davidesclosa.github.io/README.md

 ## Bounded Power Series and Generating Functions

 The bounded functions $$\sin(x)$$, $$e^{-x^2/2}$$, and $$e^{1-e^x}$$ can be written as a sigle power series convergent and bounded on the whole real line.
 For a power series, boundedness on a line is a remarkable property: infinitely many monomials have to balance each other out, uniformly, on an unbounded set.
+In a recent paper
-[Here](https://www.sciencedirect.com/science/article/pii/S0022247X24003706) I analyze the set of complex power series bounded on the real line and, in particular, I give necessary conditions for boundedness in terms of the coefficient sequence.
+I analyze the set of complex power series [bounded on the real line](https://www.sciencedirect.com/science/article/pii/S0022247X24003706) and, in particular, I give necessary conditions for boundedness in terms of the coefficient sequence.
 Results of this king are particularly important in the case of bounded generating functions, like $$e^{1-e^x}$$, in which the coefficient sequence carries combinatorial meaning.
 To this regard, I propose two conjectures.

+## Joint Spectral Radius
+Work in progress.

 ## Dynamic Random Graphs
-Work in progress.

-## Joint Spectral Radius
 Work in progress.

 # List of Publications {#publications}